Learning Repetition-Invariant Representations for Polymer Informatics: Experiments

 \subsection{Visualization}

 \cref{fig:repre} visualizes the t-SNE embeddings generated by GCN and GRIN, trained with and without augmentation, evaluated on test sets augmented up to 20 RUs.
 As discussed in \cref{sec:introduction}, for the same polymer, GCN’s embeddings remain sensitive to repeat size, even with augmentation.
-In contrast, as \cref{fig:repre} (b), GRIN produces stable embeddings across all test lengths, when combined with 3-RU augmentation collapses all repeats into a single cluster—demonstrating true repetition invariance.
+In contrast, as shown in \cref{fig:repre} (b), GRIN produces stable embeddings across all test lengths, when combined with 3-RU augmentation, it collapses all repeats of the same polymer into a single cluster.
+This behavior aligns with the cosine similarity of 0.999 between repeat sizes 1 and 60 reported in \cref{tab:repeat-size-invariance}, demonstrating repetition invariance.